 Published: September 17, 2012

-One of the greatest things about LED light bulbs is that they last for eons – tens of thousands of hours if you pick a good-quality bulb.
+One of the greatest things about LED light bulbs is that they last for eons – tens of thousands of hours if you pick a good-quality LED bulb.
 That’s a fistful of years in real-world terms.
 However, we often hear of people who have complained that LED lighting isn’t quite the revolution promised.
 Disappointing lifespan and inconsistent light tone are the most common causes for concern.

-Why don't LED bulbs always last?
+Why doesn't my LED bulb always last?

 What’s the problem?
 Are people using them wrong?
 Are cheap LEDs no good?
 Or are LED bulbs in general just not as good as they’re cracked up to be?
 Look a little further into the lingo of the LED lighting world, and you can easily avoid getting stuck with a bad bulb.

-It all boils down to one simple truth – not every LED light bulb is the same.
+It all boils down to one simple truth – not every LED bulb is the same.
 Just as with any mass-produced product, if you opt for the bottom rung, cheap option you may end up spending more in the long run as bulbs can give up the ghost much earlier than expected.
 And, also like anything electrical you’d find on a high street shelf, LED light bulbs undergo testing before they end up in our warehouse.